 Mary’s CD releases include on labels NMC, Delphian Records, Resonus Classics, Altarus, Col Legno, MNR, Naxos, Lorelt and Divine Art.
 Recent collaborations include premiere recordings of Philip Glass for Orange Mountain Music and projects in 2018 include a second instalment of French piano trios for Resonus Classics, a Gerald Barry portrait CD for Mode Records and the release of Marlacoo by Simon Mawhinney.

-Mary studied at The Royal College of Music, London on the Edith Best Scholarship with Yonty Solomon.
-She holds a MMus in Contemporary Music Studies from Goldsmiths University of London and a PhD in Performance from The University of Ulster, Mary is Director of Performance at The University of Sheffield and is also on the teaching staff of the Royal Welsh College of Music and Drama.
-In 2014 she launched ‘Chamber Music on Valentia’, a classical music festival on Valentia Island, Co.
+Mary studied at The Royal College of Music, London, on the Edith Best Scholarship with Yonty Solomon.
+She holds a MMus in Contemporary Music Studies from Goldsmiths University of London and a PhD in Performance from The University of Ulster.
+Mary was on the piano faculty of Royal Welsh College of Music and Drama for nine years, having previously held the position of Director of Performance at the University of Sheffield.
+In 2015 she was appointed Director of Performance and Reader in Music at the Royal Holloway, University of London.
+In 2014 she launched ‘Chamber Music on Valentia’, an annual classical music festival on Valentia Island, Co.
 Kerry, of which she is Artistic Director.
-MaryDullea.com

-BIOGRAPHY © Mary Dullea
+BIOGRAPHY © Fidelio Trio/Mary Dullea

-NOT TO BE ALTERED WITHOUT PERMISSION – April 2015
+NOT TO BE ALTERED WITHOUT PERMISSION – April 2018